vstinner/misc/cpython/pep-opaque-c-api.rst

 ==============================

-Backward incompatible changes is such a pain for the whole Python compatibility.
+Backward incompatible changes is such a pain for the whole Python community.
 To ease the migration (accelerate adoption of the new C API), one option is to provide not only one but two CPython runtimes:

 * Regular CPython: fully backward compatible, support direct access to